 [Not yet ready for posting.
 Incomplete.
 See Editor’s note below.]

 Illustrations, charts, and plates are NOT included in the text, but Janet prepared many of them, and hoped that the book would eventually be well-illustrated.
 In late 2018 I (Janet’s cousin Sandy) began posting selected images into online galleries on SmugMug so they can be consulted by readers:

-Note: each link is set to open in a separate window, so it should be possible to have the illustrations handy while still viewing this website and/or reading Janet’s text.
+Each link above is set to open in a separate window, so it should be possible to have the illustrations handy while still viewing this website and/or reading Janet’s text.

-Parts II and III of the text are not yet posted.
-Please be patient.
-The photo below reveals the physical size of Parts II and III, with Sandy’s notes sticking out:
+Editor’s Note: Please be patient about this work-in-progress.
+The photo below reveals the physical size of Part II, left, and Part III, with my notes sticking out: